On diffusion-based generative models and their error bounds: The log-concave case with full convergence estimates: Introduction

 \section{Introduction}

-Since their introduction by \cite{NEURIPS2019_3001ef25}, score-based generative models (SGMs) have become one of the most popular approaches in generative modelling.
-As opposed to previous popular generative techniques, which were based upon \textit{pushforward} models, such as generative adversarial networks (GANs) \cite{goodfellow2014generative} or variational autoencoders (VAEs) \cite{kingma2014auto}, SGMs define a principled way to obtain new samples from an existing sample of an unknown data distribution.
+Diffusion-based generative models, also known as score-based generative models (SGMs) \citep{NEURIPS2019_3001ef25,song2021scorebased,sohl2015deep,ho2020denoising}, have become over the past few years one of the most popular approaches in generative modelling due to their empirical successes in data generation tasks.
+These models have achieved state-of-the-art results in image generation \citep{dhariwal2021diffusion, rombach2022high}, audio generation \citep{kong2020diffwave} and inverse problems \citep{chung2022diffusion, song2022pseudoinverse, cardoso2023monte,boys2023tweedie} outperforming other generative models like generative adversarial networks (GANs) \citep{goodfellow2014generative}, variational autoencoders (VAEs) \citep{kingma2014auto}, normalizing flows \citep{rezende2015variational} and energy-based methods \citep{zhao2017energybased}.

-SGMs are based on the notion of combining forward and reverse in time processes to achieve the generation of new samples.
-In particular, the forward process is used to iteratively and smoothly transform the given data to noise for the purpose of score estimation, while the associated, reverse in time process is used to transform the noise in such a way that produces new samples from the unknown distribution.
-A key role in all this is played by the score (function), i.e. the gradient of the log-density of the solution of the forward process, usually a variant of an OU process which is initialised by (the sample of) the unknown distribution.
+SGMs generate approximate data samples from high-dimensional data distributions by combining two diffusion processes, a forward and a backward in time process.
+The former process is used to iteratively and smoothly transform samples from the unknown data distribution into (Gaussian) noise, while the associated backward in time process reverses the noising procedure and generates new samples from the starting unknown data distribution.
+A key role in these models is played by the score function, i.e. the gradient of the log-density of the solution of the forward process, which appears in the drift of the stochastic differential equation (SDE) associated to the backward process.
+Since this quantity depends on the unknown data distribution, an estimator of the score has to be constructed during the noising step using score-matching techniques \citep{hyvarinen2005estimation,vincent2011connection}.
+These techniques have the advantage of not suffering from known problems of traditional pushforward generative models, such as mode collapse \citep{salmona2022can}.

-The use of score-matching techniques \cite{hyvarinen2005estimation} allows the efficient estimation of the all-important score function, which provides a robust and flexible approach that does not suffer from mode collapse and other known problems of traditional pushforward generative models \cite{salmona2022can}.
-Due to their impressive features, SGMs (and associated denoising diffusion models \cite{ho2020denoising}) were shown to outperform many other generative modelling paradigms, achieving state-of-the-art results in image generation \cite{dhariwal2021diffusion, rombach2022high}, audio generation \cite{kong2020diffwave} and in inverse problems \cite{chung2022diffusion, song2022pseudoinverse, cardoso2023monte}.